posh-projects/Parser/README.md

 The main goal of this module is to process the plain text line by line, highlight and transform it, and perform various callback events.
-If you need a multiline solution please take a look at PowerShell built in `Abstract Syntax Tree` parser.
+If you need a multiline solution please take a look at PowerShell built-in `Abstract Syntax Tree` parser.

 For an advanced example take a look at:
 [Debug](https://github.com/n8tb1t/Debug)